 Concentration of credit risk is the risk of loss attributed to the magnitude of a government's investment in a single issuer.
 The School District does not have a formal policy for managing concentration of credit risk.
-More than 5% of the School District's investments are in a fixed annuity contract.
-This investment is 100% of the School District's total investments.
+More than 5% of the School District's investments are in a fixed annuity contract and in MetLife, Inc. equity securities.
+These investments are 14% and 58%, respectively of the School District's total investments.